ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 AT Pro desktop: City Index no longer promotes the AT Pro desktop platform, leaving Web Trader as its primary platform offering (other than MT4).

 Charting: I found Web Trader to be responsive, flexible, and easy to use.
 Charts are powered by TradingView, and come with nearly 90 indicators and a vast array of drawing tools.
 Besides trading from the chart, I enjoyed the ability to drag your stop-loss or limit order to a new price level, which triggers an automatic update to your selections.
-This kind of time-saving feature is especially valuable for day trading, when speed matters and time is of the essence.
+This kind of time-saving feature is especially valuable for day trading, when speed matters and time is of the essence (check out my picks for the best brokers for day trading forex).

 Trading Tools: It’s worth noting that setting up a new workspace with Web Trader can be cumbersome, as widgets must be manually arranged.
 Aside from that minor annoyance, the platform offers a good variety of features, including integrated research tools from Trading Central, as well as market commentary and headlines.
 Watchlists sync with its mobile counterpart, and there is module linking – in which charts can be updated by clicking on a symbol.